Scaffold Mapping Tools: Reusing Scaffolds

 Availability of scaffold maps datasets on the SPARC Portal makes it possible for users to not only explore the maps, it also allows export and interoperability of the scaffold maps with other software systems for applications such as schematically locate data points in the scaffold coordinate system or providing a scaffold for computational purposes in other modeling software or environment.

-Use Scaffold Mapping Tool to export scaffold to vtk file
+Use Scaffold Mapping Tool to export scaffold to VTK file

 Step 1: Identify provenance of scaffold.